BrendonAraujo/IonicFormulario/README.md

 # IonicFormulario
 Um formulário feito com Ionic

-This is jus a form create using Ionic (JAVASCRIPT)
+This is just a form create using Ionic (JAVASCRIPT)